volution/vonuvoli-scheme/documentation/readme.rst

   * computational performance --- if one needs high-performance algorithms, one can always write that code directly in Rust (or even C) and expose that as builtin functionality;
   * Windows portability --- as previously stated the development is mainly focused on UNIX-like operating systems, but porting it to Windows should be trivial building upon Rust's conditional compilation;
   * GUI and human interaction --- focusing mainly on systems programming, these matters should be better delegated to tools like ``dmenu`` or ``rofi``;
-  * full Scheme R7RS compliance --- some of the "key" features of Scheme (mainly continuations) are sacrificed because they require heavy tradeoffs (especially in terms of performance and complexity) given the current implementation;  (this however might change;)
+  * full Scheme R7RS compliance --- some of the "key" features of Scheme (mainly continuations) are sacrificed because they require heavy tradeoffs (especially in terms of performance and complexity) given the current implementation;  (this however might change;)  (for an up-to-date R7RS implementation status see `this report <./documentation/r7rs-support.md>`_;)